nhsuk/nhsuk-frontend/packages/components/checkboxes/README.md

       "value": "nhsuk-verify",
       "text": "Sign in with NHS.UK login",
       "hint": {
-        "text": "You’ll have an account if you’ve already proved your identity with either Barclays, CitizenSafe, Digidentity, Experian, Post Office, Royal Mail or SecureIdentity."
+        "text": "You'll have an account if you've already proved your identity with either Barclays, CitizenSafe, Digidentity, Experian, Post Office, Royal Mail or SecureIdentity."
       }
     }
   ]